 Levi was taken aback by his remark.
 Which girlfriend was he actually referring to?
-Many women had passed through his life, so it was best not to assume he was talking about Aya, especially with a foreigner.
+Many women had passed through his life, so it was best not to assume he was talking about Aya, or Madeline for that matter, especially with a foreigner.

 Then he noticed the hair.

-This man had the same distinct hair color and cut as the gun-toting stranger Madeline described the night she attempted to steal that pair of katanas.
+This man had the same distinct hair color as the gun-toting stranger Madeline described the night she attempted to steal the pair of katana.

 “You assume to know me,” Levi retorted, “Yet I don’t believe we’ve met.”

 “We haven’t.
 I keep a low profile.
-Makes my life so much easier.”
+Makes my life easier.”

 “Then why approach me?
 I don’t care to associate with dogs,” Levi toyed, purposely trying to get the man riled up.